 If you’re experiencing financial anxiety it could be worth reevaluating your accounts.
 Are you happy with your current situation?
 If the answer is no, it may be time to look into switching accounts.

-SoFi Money® is a cash management account that offers no account fees.
+SoFi Checking and Savings® is an online bank account that offers no account fees.
 We work hard to charge zero account fees.
 With that in mind, our fee structure is subject to change at any time.

 You can instantly check your account and stay on top of your latest purchases and bill payments on the go.
 Plus there are unlimited ATM fee reimbursements.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.